 I decided at this point that I would have to try to get yet another university degree so I could work.
 I was able, after a struggle, to apply for a government scholarship.
-This was only after living abroad for 3 years and it enabled me to be accepted on a Travel and Tourism degree course.
+This was only after living abroad for three years and it enabled me to be accepted on a Travel and Tourism degree course.

 It was the only way I was able to finally open a bank account.
 It gave me a letter that the bank finally accepted with my name and address on it and they saw that I had money from the scholarship to deposit.

 My wife had to get a friend of hers to write a letter, pretending to be her employer and saying she worked for him as this was the only way we could get a privately rented property.
 The government and local charities refused to help us.
 We finally managed to get out from over the barber shop, but this was only the start of another nightmare that lasted more than seven years.

 We finally found a place but were in sub-standard accommodation that was basically open to the environment and the winters there were very damp and cold.
 I became very ill after all that had happened to us, from not being able to find a job and from living in an environment which was not acceptable or even allowed by law.
 We should not have been forced to live like this.

 With the added stress of losing our daughter and the abuse from my wife’s parents, I had a nervous breakdown which led to severe anxiety and depression.
 I was then told by doctors that I could no longer work due to years of severe and excessive stress, abuse and trauma.

 They registered me as disabled and said that I should be put on antidepressants which I was very reluctant to do.
 I finally had to agree as I wanted desperately to help my family and be a productive worker.
 This is where I lost all faith in the local medical system and in medication in general.